 Washington enacted a new crime called "disclosing fabricated intimate images."
 The law applies to digitized sexual images created or altered using AI.
 To be convicted, the person must knowingly disclose the image without consent to cause harm to the depicted person.
 (Wash.
 Rev. Code § 9A.86.030 (2025).)

-If criminal remedies don't apply, or even if they do, it's possible a victim could seek damages in a civil lawsuit.
+Another possible option for victims is to take the civil route.
+If they know who made or posted the image, they may be able to seek damages in a civil lawsuit.
 Possible civil causes of action include invasion of privacy, intentional infliction of emotional distress, or actions specific to nonconsensual distribution of deepfake porn.

 Several states—including Alabama, California, Florida, Illinois, Minnesota, and South Dakota—have laws that allow victims whose images have been unlawfully used in deepfake porn to seek money damages, ask for court orders directing defendants to take down materials from websites, or both.